openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 JSON Home
 ---------

-Identity API version 3.3 supports JSON Home for resource and extension discovery.
+*New in version 3.3* Identity API supports JSON Home for resource and extension discovery.
 The identity server will return a JSON Home document on a `GET /v3` request where the `Accept` header indicates that the response should be `application/json-home`.
 The JSON Home document contains a mapping of "relationships" to the relative path or path template to the actual resource.

-The JSON Home document includes not only the core APIs that are supported for that version of the identity API, but also the resources for the enabled extensions.
-Disabled extensions won't have their relationships in the JSON Home document.
-A client application can query the JSON Home document to see if an extension is available.
+The JSON Home document includes not only the core APIs that are supported for that version of the identity API, but also the resources for the extensions.

 Each of the resources in the Core API below specify the "relationship" for the resource.
 A client application can look up the resource path or path template